romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 This example demonstrates the use of nested `create` with nested `connectOrCreate`: it will try to find a tag by name and will create a tag only if not found.

-Notice that `articleRepo` is wrapping `db.article`: it must be so when using repository inside transaction.
+Notice that `articleRepo` is wrapping `db.article`: it must be so when using the repository inside a transaction.
-By default, repo will use a default connection, so it will try to perform query outside of transaction.
+By default, the repo will use a default connection, so it will try to perform a query outside of a transaction.
 Luckily, `pg-transactional-tests` will catch this mistake when running tests, the test will hang when trying to use more than 1 connection.